Kokimchi/Window-Server-2022-AD-Setup/README.md

 # Window Server 2022 AD Setup
 Setting up Active Directory on Windows Server 2022

-Step 1: Start up your Windows Server in Oracle VM VirtualBox Manager or any VM of your choice.
-If you haven't set this up yet please refer to this x.
+Step 1: Start up your Windows Server in Oracle VM VirtualBox Manager or any VM you choose.
+If you haven't set this up yet, please take a look at this x.

 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/0cbb0eaa-51c5-4e08-8d33-f11d3ecfd6a7)

-Step 2: Start up your Server Manager and on the top right click on Manage -> Add Roles and Features.
+Step 2: Start up your Server Manager and on the top right, click Manage -> Add Roles and Features.

 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/40b314ff-a940-4f45-92cb-ce60aee8b45e)